Nicole Hollander: Early life and education

-Born in Chicago, Illinois, Hollander is the daughter of Shirley Mazur Garrison and Henry Garrison, a labor activist and member of the carpenters union.
+Born in Chicago, Illinois, on April 25, 1939, Nicole Hollander was the daughter of Shirley Mazur Garrison and Henry Garrison, a labor activist and member of the carpenters union.
+She was Jewish.
 Growing up in a working-class Chicago neighborhood, she was educated in Chicago public schools.
-She earned a B.F.A. from the University of Illinois at Urbana-Champaign in 1960 and an M.F.A. from Boston University in 1966.
-Her marriage to Hungarian sociologist Paul Hollander ended in a 1962 divorce.
+She earned a B.F.A. from the University of Illinois at Urbana-Champaign in 1960, followed by an M.F.A. from Boston University in 1966.
+Her marriage to Hungarian sociologist Paul Hollander in 1962 ended in divorce, four years later.